HERA-Team/hera_tape/etc/mtx-ids.schema.md

-# mtx database ids table schema
+# table schema for mtx.ids
 ## description

   table (ids) used to keep track of tape ids in use by tape library